 The Red Bull Air Race World Championship is an official World Championship, accredited by the FAI – The World Air Sports Federation.

-2018 will see Abu Dhabi play host to the Red Bull Air Race for the 11th time!
-It will once again set the scene as the action-packed season opener for a brand new World Championship.
-The Red Bull Air Race will kick off in style, offering fans the perfect racing destination with plenty to see, do and experience away from the racetrack.
+For the 12th season in a row the Corniche will set the scene as the action-packed season opener for a brand new World Championship.
+The Red Bull Air Race will begin in style, offering fans the perfect racing destination with plenty to see, do and experience away from the racetrack.

 Kazan is the capital of the Republic of Tatarstan in Russia and home to more than a million people.
 The city lies at the meeting point of the River Volga and Kazanka River, which is overlooked by the Kazan Kremlin – a World Heritage Site.

 The two previous races in Kazan have had fans on the edge of their seats.
 With more than 60 pylon hits happening in 2017 and a finish so close in 2018 that the top three were split by just 0.181s.
 What will 2019 bring?
 We'll find out on 15-16 June.

 Making its debut on the 2019 Red Bull Air Race World Championship calendar is the picture-postcard location of Lake Balaton in Hungary.
 The race is moving from the traditional home above the Danube to the shores the resort city of Zamárdi, on Lake Balaton.

 Zamárdi, a popular destination for holiday-makers from across Europe and beyond, is known for its stunning scenery, expansive beaches, and the surrounding wine-growing region.
 It also boasts a racing heritage with sailing and other watersports.

 As an update to the Budapest race location, the Lake Balaton battle is set to take place on the original 13-14 July date.